mchamochin1/Company_Twitter_Sentiment/README.md

 #### 4.- PRE-TRAINED MODEL

-A pre-trained model previously developed is deployed to determine the sentiment of the 3 tweets with the most repercussion.
-This allos to answer the following questions:
+**A pre-trained model previously developed** is deployed to determine the sentiment of the 3 tweets with the most repercussion.
+This allos to **answer the following questions**:

 a.
 What are the sentiment predictions for such tweets?
 b.
 What are the variables most influencing the model's predictions?